cristianomariacumer/Veeam-surebackup-validator/README.md

 # Backup Validator

 A multi-OS tool built with Flask-RESTful that executes scripts on the host machine and returns their status via REST API calls.
-It can be used as part of a Veeam SureBackup job to perform extended checks that are not limite to: is this port open?
+It can be used as part of a Veeam SureBackup job to perform extended checks that are not limited to: is this port open?

-I actualy use it for:
+I actually use it for:

 - DNS validation with expected result
 - Kerberos validation via ticket release